BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

     # We can also move or rotate the camera manually.
     camera.position += brayns.Vector3(1, 2 ,3)

-This function is just a helper, see ``Camera`` to see how to manipulate the camera manually.
+This function is just a helper, see ``Camera``for available properties.

 Renderer
 --------